aardvark-platform/aardvark.templates/README.md

 Aardvark.UI Application                           aardvark.ui             F#                Aardvark
 ```

-To create project use `dotnet new` command:
+To create the project use the `dotnet new` command:

 ```
 $ mkdir TestApp